Small Business Office

 For further information on our small business program, please review the following resources:

 - Lower-Tier Small Business Subcontracting Plan and Reporting Requirements

 Small and Disadvantaged Business Utilization Corporate Commitment

-Further, the intent of Public Law 95-507 and FAR 52.219-9 and other laws pertinent to small business utilization will be observed in RTI's procurements within the context of the economy, good business practice, and the best overall value to our client.
-This commitment is consistent with RTI's Supplier Diversity Policy, which is committed to fair and open business practices.
+Further, the intent of Public Law 95-507 and FAR 52.219-9 and other laws pertinent to small business utilization will be observed in our procurements within the context of the economy, good business practice, and the best overall value to our client.
+This commitment is consistent with our Supplier Diversity Policy, which is committed to fair and open business practices.